wp-plugins/slickr-flickr/readme.txt

 == Changelog ==

+= 1.34 =
+* Bundled with Galleria 1.2.5
+* Galleria now uses thumbnails from Flickr which improves loading time
+* Galleria theme is added as a class on the galleria container which makes it easier to make CSS modifications if you want to. (e.g class="slickr-flickr-galleria landscape small miniml" would appear as the class of the div elements that contains a galleria of small landscape photos that are styled with the miniml galleria theme)

 = 1.33 =
 * Added support for single and double quotes in photo titles and descriptions.
 * Reduced amount of white space below a slideshow image if captions are off.